linsight/react-keyboard-event-handler/README.md

 ## Main features

-1. Supports combined keys ( e.g. CTRL + S and even CTRL + SHIFT + S )
+1. Supports combined keys ( e.g. CTRL + S and even CTRL + SHIFT + S );
+1. Supports handling midifier key alone (e.g. handle pressing 'ctrl' key);
+1. Supports almost all keys including function keys (e.g. 'F1');
+1. Provides easy-to-use and consistent key names to free you from dealing with numeric key codes and/or browser compatibilities;
+1. Supports key alias such 'alphanumeric' and 'all' as short cuts for handling multiple keys;
-2. Supports multiple handler instances and provides an easy way to control enable/disable status for each handler via props `isDisabled` and `isExclusive`.
+1. Supports multiple handler instances and provides an easy way to control enable/disable status for each handler via props `isDisabled` and `isExclusive`.
-3. Provides easy-to-use key names and key alisa such as `numeric` and `alphanumeric` to free you from dealing with numeric key codes and/or browser compatibilities;
-4. Supports handling multiple keys (as an array) by one handler;

 ## Live demo